metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

 # How to contribute

-You can use this document not only to see how to contribute code but also to prepare yourself to\
+Use this document to see how to contribute code or to prepare yourself to\
 extend this firewall for your personal or corporate needs.

 Here is a list of most important things to keep in mind.